 Cats use a range of vocalizations to tell us and other cats what they want or need.
-We’re all familiar with meowing and purring, two of the most pleasant and pleasing sounds cats make, but you may be less familiar with a cat’s cry or yowl.
+We’re all familiar with meowing and purring, two of the most pleasant and pleasing sounds cats make, but why do cats cry like a baby at night?

 It can be quite unsettling to hear and is made more so by the fact that it sometimes sounds like a baby’s cry.